jeremy-w/ayadn/README.md

 ### Running multiple accounts

-- main idea: one AyaDN folder per account
+- main idea: one Ayadn folder per account
 - change the name of the ayadn folder to @yourusername
 - replace "me" in `config.yml` by your username (without "@")
 - do `ayadn authorize` to force a new process (you may have to log off your browser (or delete cookies) first if you want to change accounts)
-- don't ever run "ayadn install config" or AyaDN will ignore your multiple settings
+- don't ever run "ayadn install config" or Ayadn will ignore your multiple settings

 ### Pinboard